feral-dot-io/protoc-gen-elmer/README.md

 - Nested separator should be configurable.
 For example using `ꓸ` https://www.compart.com/en/unicode/U+A4F8 to achieve near-_zero_ naming collisions
 - Enums have a zero field that acts as an embedded option.
 We might want to remove this for closed enums and rejecting the whole payload (losing compatibility).
 - Revert well-known types to erk/proto's "raw" interpretation

+differences from Go codegen:
+- enums aren't prefixed by their name

 release checklist
 - Review README